-Fuel economy of up to 156.9mpg (with the smallest alloy wheels) is quoted, with CO2 emissions of 48g/km.
-The e-tron can travel up to 34 miles on electric power alone, and its batteries can be charged in as little as 2.5 hours from a dedicated charging point (including home-installed versions), or around eight hours if you use a 230v domestic socket.
+WLTP fuel economy of up to 156.9mpg (with the smallest alloy wheels) is quoted, with CO2 emissions of 48g/km.
+The e-tron can travel up to 34 miles on electric power alone and its batteries can be charged in as little as 2.5 hours from a dedicated charging point (including home-installed versions), or around eight hours if you use a 230v domestic socket.

 All of that will be important, as you’ll need to keep the running costs down on what is an expensive car.
 As with any plug-in hybrid, the key to low running costs is being able to run the car on electric power alone as much as possible.
 Granted, you’ll struggle to get near the official fuel-economy figure in daily use, but somewhere around 70mpg is perfectly achievable – impressive for such a big, heavy car with four-wheel drive.

-Still, it’s easy to argue you that you get value for money even in a car as costly as this, because there’s no shortage of standard equipment.
+Still, it’s easy to argue you that you get value for money even in a car as costly as this – and even more so as a used car – because there’s no shortage of standard equipment.
 Along with LED headlights, a powered tailgate, heated leather seats with four-way adjustment and three-zone climate control, you also get Audi’s virtual cockpit dials, DAB radio and cruise control.

 That level of equipment should also give you a good idea of just how luxurious the Q7 e-tron is.
 Five passengers can travel in sublime comfort and luxury, thanks to the huge amount of leg and headroom in the rear, as well as the superb front seats.

-Plus, this is also one of the classiest cars on the market – as you'd expect from one of the more expensive models in the Audi range.
+Plus, this is still a very classy car – as you'd expect from what was one of the more expensive models in the Audi range.
 The interior, in particular, is beautifully built from superb materials, as well as looking modern.
 It leaves you in no doubt that you're getting what you paid for.